I2PM/asm-pass-interpreter/README.md

 This is the sixth milestone release of version 2.0.
 For publication, some contents have been removed, for example support of OWL which is under heavy development right now.

-This project contains the reference implementation for "Spezifikation einer Ausführungssemantik für das Subjektorientierte Prozessmanagement mit CoreASM", available at https://tuprints.ulb.tu-darmstadt.de/id/eprint/8360
+This repository contains the reference implementation for the subject-oriented modeling language ["Parallel Activity Specification Scheme" (PASS)](https://github.com/I2PM/PASS-Standard-Book-Tex-Project).

 See TODO.md for proposed features and known problems.